 If you want to be in control of your investments, remember that you’re taking responsibility for the overall level of risk and potential returns.
 If you don’t feel comfortable taking this on, then doing it yourself probably isn’t for you.

 One of the main reasons people go down the DIY route when it comes to investing is to have more direct control over where you money is invested.
 But keep in mind that it’s not always cheaper to build your own portfolio.
 Fund management companies often have massive buying power, which means they can negotiate lower charges and pass these savings on.

 It could be cheaper overall to go into a fund with a mix of different types of investments.
 This means an investment professional will decide where to invest and how much risk to take rather than building your own portfolio from individual investments or funds.

-Whether you’re looking to invest through a pension plan or an ISA, you can find out more about your investment options below:
+If you're looking to invest through a pension plan, you can find out more about your investment options below:

 You can set up your pension plan online to start saving for your future.